vanshpunmiya318/supply-chain-logistics-analysis/README.md

 - **S. Buys Wholesaler** recorded **194 shipments**, a **4.6% late-delivery rate**, and the lowest weighted freight cost per unit in the comparison at **$0.011**.
 - The remaining vendors showed different combinations of delivery reliability and freight cost, demonstrating that vendor performance cannot be described using a single operational measure.

-The comparison uses a **minimum threshold of 100 shipments per vendor** to focus on vendors with a meaningful level of shipment activity.
+The comparison uses a **minimum reporting threshold of 100 shipments per vendor** to focus on vendors with a meaningful level of shipment activity.
+This threshold is a reporting criterion rather than a measure of statistical significance.
 Freight cost per unit was calculated using a **volume-weighted approach**, based on total freight cost divided by total shipment quantity, rather than averaging individual shipment-level cost-per-unit values.
+Freight-cost metrics were calculated using shipments with **resolved freight-cost data**; missing freight values were not treated as zero.

 The results highlight the importance of considering **shipment volume, delivery reliability, and freight efficiency together** when assessing vendor operations.
 A vendor with a lower freight cost per unit may still have a higher late-delivery rate, while a vendor with a lower late-delivery rate may operate at a substantially higher freight cost per unit.